asmov/common/README.md

 Software libraries are licensed under the terms of the [GNU Affero Public License 3.0](https://www.gnu.org/licenses/) (AGPL3) license.

-SNon-branded Multimedia files are licensed under the terms of the [Community Commons Attribution ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0) (CC-BY-SA-4) license.
+Non-branded Multimedia files are licensed under the terms of the [Community Commons Attribution ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0) (CC-BY-SA-4) license.

 You should have received copying and license files for each license with this software:
 - [COPYING-AGPL-3](COPYING-AGPL-3.txt)